Tingvoll Municipality: History

 Eight or nine centuries ago, Tingvoll was the site of the Nordmøre Ting.
 There was a flat field there, which in Norwegian is called voll.
 It was here that meetings were held, called ting, thus the name Tingvoll.
 The name has the same origin as the Scottish town of Dingwall, the parliament of the Isle of Man Tynwald, the English town of Thingwall (which Norwegian Vikings colonised), Wirral Peninsula, and Þingvellir in Iceland.

 Tingvoll Church, also known as the Nordmøre Cathedral (Nordmørsdomen), was built around 1180 at the village of Tingvollvågen.

 Government

 Tingvoll Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap until 2020, after which it merged into ReMidt.
+Waste collection has since 2018 been operated by ReTrans Midt.